-– professionals to develop extra tools that will enable them to be more effective in their communication and management of clients
+- train professionals working in education, health, CJS, social services and voluntary sector to develop tools that will enable them to be more effective in their communication and management of clients;

-– individuals struggling to appropriately express their needs and to support them to better understand consequences and expectations
+- support individual children, young people and adults who struggling to appropriately express their needs and support them to better understand consequences and expectations;

 Dr April May Kitchener – Director